jipan76/linea-nft-minter/README.md

 # LINEA NFT Minter Dapp

-This is an example of a NFT minter dapp on LINEA.
+This is an NFT minter dapp on LINEA.
 ## Tech Stack Used

 - React